-Refunds for Overpayments– If a payment or loan disbursement creates a credit balance on an account, the student may request a refund of that credit balance by contacting the Cashier in the Business Office or accessing the “Request for Refund” form in the Business Office.
+Refunds for Overpayments– If a payment or loan disbursement creates a credit balance on an account, the student may request a refund of that credit balance accessing the “Request for Refund” form.

 Statements and Late Fees – Statements will be generated monthly for accounts with unpaid balances.
 Statements will also be available for the student to view on their self-service account.
 Payments not received by the due date are subject to a monthly late fee of 2% of the past due balance.
 Such fees are subject to change at the discretion of the Board of Trustees.

 Online Textbook Purchases– Each enrolled student is eligible to charge up to $500 through our virtual online bookstore, MBS Direct, before and during the first two weeks of each semester.
 These charges will be transferred to the tuition account during the third week of classes and will be due upon receipt of the next statement.
 To purchase books using this service please visit MBS Direct.